 Complete Guide to an Online Graphic Design Degree

 An online graphic design degree can be a great way to begin a career that combines technical skills and creativity.
 These degree programs discuss the many ways that words and pictures are manipulated and presented in print and online, in magazines, newspapers, and almost every other kind of visual communications.
+Students of graphic design may go on to work in marketing and advertising, web development, or video game design.
 Graphic design degrees are available at the associate, bachelor’s, master’s, and certificate level.

 The National Association of Schools of Art and Design (NASAD) is the programmatic accrediting agency that accredits art and design degrees.
 NASAD accreditation is elective, and not all quality art institutions pursue NASAD accreditation.
 However, along with several other factors, NASAD accreditation can help you judge the quality of a graphic design program.
 Read More